mbadolato/iTerm2-Color-Schemes/README.md

 The Overnight Slumber theme was created by [Cristian Velasquez Ramos](https://github.com/cevr/overnight) and ported to iTerm2 by [Gomah](https://github.com/Gomah/overnight-slumber-iterm).

 The PaleNight theme was created by [Mattia Astorino](https://github.com/equinusocio) and ported to iTerm2 by [Kasper](https://github.com/Kasper-Liu)

+The "Galizur" theme was crafted by [Raziel Anarki](https://github.com/razielanarki)

 The [Raycast](https://raycast.com) Dark/Light themes were created by [thomaspaulmann](https://github.com/thomaspaulmann) and [itsnwa](https://github.com/itsnwa).